MasheLaNube/astroREBECCA/README.md

 This was made in one afternoon lol

-Created by: Marcela López and NHernán Salinas
+Created by: Marcela López and Hernán Salinas

 ##  INSTALLATION AND REQUIREMENTS  ##